Main page > Ice Cream Recipes > The Coffee and Tea Collection > Coffee Bean Ice Cream > with cornstarch

 Add the coffee beans (150 g; 5.3 oz) to the hot ice cream mixture and stir to moisten the coffee beans.

-Chill until completely cold: cover the bowl and refrigerate overnight or until completely cold.
+Chill until completely cold: cover the bowl and refrigerate for at least 8 hours and up to 3 days.

 Step 3: Churn the ice cream